-2.3.6 New born bonus (Bonus bebè - bfaba s)
+2.3.5 New born bonus (Bonus bebè - bfaba_s)

-The bonus corresponds to 80 Euro per months for a maximum of three years are given to families per each child born after January 2015.
-For those born in 2018 the bonus is recognised up to the first year of age.
+The bonus corresponds to 80 Euro per months for a maximum of three years are given to families per each child born before December 2015.
 It is subject to a means-test verified by using the ISEE (Indicator of Equivalised Economic Situation) which cannot be higher than 25.000 euro per year.
 If the ISEE is below 7.000 euro per year the amount of the bonus is 160 euro per month.